-Although most travelers are drawn to Rwanda, the Land of a Thousand Hills, to see the endangered mountain gorillas—a wildlife experience that is truly unlike any other—it is the resilient spirit of the Rwandan people, their rich culture and the beauty of the country’s diverse landscapes, ideal for hiking and safari, that leave travelers with a sense of awe and a vow to return.
+Although most travelers are drawn to Rwanda, the Land of a Thousand Hills, to see the endangered mountain gorillas, it is the resilient spirit of the Rwandan people, their rich culture and the beauty of the country’s diverse, lush landscapes—ideal for hiking and safari—that leave travelers with a sense of awe and a vow to return.
 In the words of Indagare founder Melissa Biggs Bradley: “Go see for yourself how a country can rebuild after a massacre; you cannot help but feel hope for humanity.”
-This fall, don’t miss the chance to experience all of the country’s highlights from an insider’s perspective, in Melissa’s company, and to trek to see the gorillas at a time when the forests feel virtually tourist-free—what is sure to be a once-in-a-lifetime wildlife experience.
+This spring, join Melissa to travel responsibly to this low-Covid-risk country and be inspired as you experience all of the destination’s highlights from an insider’s perspective, in the company of leading creatives and conservationists.
+Plus, you’ll be able to trek to see the gorillas and other primates at a time when the forests feel virtually tourist-free—what is sure to be a once-in-a-lifetime wildlife experience.

 What to Expect